cruzl/traces/README.md

     // Print a warning trace
     WARNING( "This is a warning trace" );

-    // Print a warning with parameters
-    WARNING_P( "This is a warning trace with %d parameter" , 1 );
+    // Print a warning trace with parameters WARNING_P( "This is a warning trace with %d parameter" , 1 );

     // Print an error trace
     ERROR( "This is an error trace" );

-    // Print an error with parameters
+    // Print an error trace with parameters
     ERROR_P( "This is an error trace with %d parameter" , 1 );
 }
 ```